partiallyordered/substring-matcher-service/README.md

 Based on https://medium.com/@zachcorbettmcelrath/structured-logging-in-spring-boot-with-log4j2-part-1-context-enriched-logs-57a74e92339c

 Each request has an operation ID attached to it.
 Any logs written during the handling of the request have this operation ID attached, so can be collated and filtered.
+In a distributed system, this ID would be passed with any propagated requests enabling collation and correlation of events through the system.

 ## TODO
 - CI